xpacks/arm-cmsis/tests/README.md

 bash ../../../scripts/run-tests.sh
 ```

-The script will create `build/test`, copy the source files and compile them.
+The script will create `build/tests`, copy the source files and compile them.

-The tests can be also executed with yota test, but will run with the host compiler.